 Expatriates like my Kim know there isn’t anything like Portillo’s anywhere else in America.
 Other than frequent trips to the Chicago area, their only recourse has been ordering hot dogs online through Tastes of Chicago which offers nationwide delivery of all your Windy City favorites.
-In October, 2005, Portillo’s launched its first location outside of Illinois, the lucky city being Buena Park, California.
-Since then, a second Portillo’s was opened in Southern California and a third in Merrillville, Indiana.
-That little bit of expansion has heightened hopes that Portillos will spread across the fruited plain.
+In October, 2005, Portillo’s launched its first location outside of Illinois, the lucky (hot) dog being Buena Park, California.
+Since then, multiple locations have been launched in several metropolitan areas including three in Phoenix.
+During winter break 2020, the Portillos in Tempe was the first restaurant we visited in Arizona.

 There’s no way you could ever mistake Portillo’s for a simple hot dog stand today.
 Most Portillo’s restaurants are veritable theme parks–culinary shrines celebrating terrific food and the heritage of the Windy City in the 20th century.
 Typically this means no discrimination between both sides of the law; more than perhaps any city in America, Chicago celebrates (and sometimes it elects) its criminals.
-The Portillo’s in Vernon Hills where these photos were taken is rich with photographs of the city’s nefarious and notorious characters as well as sundry antiques.
+The Portillo’s in Tempe where these photos were taken under the ebony canopy of night is rich with photographs of the city’s nefarious and notorious characters as well as sundry antiques.
 There’s something to see everywhere you turn.

 Portillo’s doesn’t offer table service.
 When you walk in, you’ll immediately proceed to a long, fast-food chain-like queue that seems a mile long.
 You’ll be amazed at how quickly the line moves and how efficient Portillo’s is at taking and processing orders.
 Within minutes after placing your order, your number will be called and you’ll pick up your order.
 Tables are adorned with checkerboard tablecloths, the red and white ones reminiscent of Italian restaurant table settings.
 Tables are spaced fairly close to one another despite the cavernous confines of this sprawling restaurant.